-- Policy 3.B.1.
-Assist and encourage the developed and developing areascommunities of Mono County and local special districts to secure additional water rights within local water basins as necessary for the orderly growth of local communities. - Policy 3.B.2.
-Encourage the preparation of water management plans by local water providers. - Action 3.B.2.a.
-Assist special districts in securing available grant moneys for water management planning. - Policy 3.B.3.
-Encourage the USFS and the BLM to assist local communities in securing the water resources necessary to accommodate community demands, particularly those demands that directly and indirectly result from increased activities on adjacent federal lands. - Action 3.B.3.a.
-Review and comment on development proposals on federal lands and require full environmental review on out-of-drainage transfers. - Policy 3.B.4.
-Work with small water systems to comply with state and federal requirements. - Action 3.B.4.a.
-Continue to support regional cooperative efforts to pursue funding for development, implementation, monitoring, and long-term maintenance of small water systems. - Policy 3.B.5.
-Encourage the consolidation of small water providers to increase operational and service efficiency. - Action 3.B.5.a.
-Require new developments to be served by existing water providers, where feasible, rather than creating new service entities. - Policy 3.B.6.
-Future development projects shall avoid potential significant impacts to local surface and groundwater resources or mitigate impacts to a level of non-significance, unless a statement of overriding considerations is made through the EIR process.
+Policy 3.B.1.
+Assist and encourage the communities of Mono County and local special districts to secure additional water rights within local water basins as necessary for the orderly growth of local communities.

+Policy 3.B.2.
+Encourage the preparation of water management plans by local water providers.

+Action 3.B.2.a.
+Assist special districts in securing available grant moneys for water management planning.

+Policy 3.B.3.
+Encourage the USFS and the BLM to assist local communities in securing the water resources necessary to accommodate community demands, particularly those demands that directly and indirectly result from increased activities on adjacent federal lands.

+Action 3.B.3.a.
+Review and comment on development proposals on federal lands and require full environmental review on out-of-drainage transfers.

+Policy 3.B.4.
+Work with small water systems to comply with state and federal requirements.

-1A water budget is a model of the relationship between the inputs and outputs of a particular hydrologic unit.
+$^{^{2}}$ A water budget is a model of the relationship between the inputs and outputs of a particular hydrologic unit.